hugoalh/hugoalh/coding-guide/main.md

 - Opera
 - PowerShell
   - v7.0.X
-  - v6.X.X *(PowerShell Core)*
+  - v6.X.X (PowerShell Core)
-  - < v5.0.0 *(Windows PowerShell)*
+  - < v5.0.0 (Windows PowerShell)
 - Python
   - v3.10.6
   - v3.10.5
   - v2.X.X
   - v1.X.X
-- Safari
+- Safari (Web Browser)

-### Indents with tab (`\t`) whenever possible
+### Indent with tab whenever possible

-> **⚠ Important:** All of the markups and programming languages must follow this indentation rule, any invalid indentation are not acceptable!
+> **⚠️ Important:** All of the markups and programming languages must follow this indentation rule, any invalid indentation are not acceptable!

-Always use tab (`\t`) for indentations on most of the markups and programming languages, including but not limited to:
+Always use tab for indentation on most of the markups and programming languages, including but not limited to:

-- CSS (Cascading Style Sheets),
+- CSS (Cascading Style Sheets)
-- HTML (HyperText Markup Language),
+- HTML (HyperText Markup Language)
-- JavaScript,
+- JavaScript
-- JSON (JavaScript Object Notation),
+- JSON (JavaScript Object Notation)
-- PowerShell,
+- PowerShell
-- TypeScript, and
+- TypeScript
-- XML.
+- XML

-However, some of the markups and programming languages are only support to use space (`\s`) for indentations, these are as exceptions, including but not limited to:
+However, some of the markups and/or programming languages are only support to use space for indentation, these are as exception, including but not limited to:

-- Markdown,
+- Markdown
-- Python, and
+- Python
-- YAML/YML (YAML Ain't Markup Language).
+- YAML/YML (YAML Ain't Markup Language)

-Codes in Markdown code blocks are also as exceptions, always use space (`\s`) for indentations in order to prevent weird display on the Markdown view mode.
+Codes in Markdown code blocks are also as exceptions, always use space for indentation in order to prevent weird display on the view mode.

-### Keep `OR` conditions in multiple lines; Keep other conditions in single line
+### Keep AND conditions in single line

-> **📋 Note:** All of the examples in here are based on JavaScript, similar style should apply on other programming languages.

-Always keep `AND` conditions in single line.

 <table>
 <tbody valign="top">